bwagenseller/bwagenseller.github.io/README.md

 I decided to do something similar here.
 The following notes are from a combination of notes on my own personal experience, frantic searches on [Stack Overflow](https://stackoverflow.com/), technical books I have read (and will reference), and classes I have taken.
 Please note that these are continuously 'in progress' - as this is both a hobby and a massive undertaking, there will be mistakes / holes / portions that are clearly unfinished.

 # Linux/Ubuntu System Maintenance and Tools
-- [Linux Quick Reference](/operating_systems/ubuntu/linux_notes) - Some quick notes on Unix/Linux administration.
+- [Docker](/operating_systems/docker/) - Brent Wagenseller's notes on Docker.
 - [Generic Ubuntu Server Build](/operating_systems/ubuntu/server_build) - Documents how to build an Ubuntu server from the ground up.
 - [journalctl](/operating_systems/ubuntu/package_operations/journalctl) - Investigate logging with `journalctl`.
 - [KVM Install](/operating_systems/ubuntu/package_install/kvm_install) - Details on how to install KVM.
 - [KVM Notes](/operating_systems/ubuntu/package_operations/kvm_notes) - Day to day operations in KVM.
+- [Linux Quick Reference](/operating_systems/ubuntu/linux_notes) - Some quick notes on Unix/Linux administration.

 # Raspberry Pi
 - [Raspberry Pi](/operating_systems/raspberry_pi/) - My journey learning Raspberry Pi.

 # Databases
+- [Main Database Page](/databases/) - The main page for everything about databases.
 - [Relational Databases](/databases/relational_databases/) - My notes to get up to speed on relational databases.
 - [SQL](/databases/relational_databases/sql) - My notes to get up and running in SQL quickly.
 - [MySQL Server Install Instructions](/databases/mysql/mysql_install) - Details on how to quickly get a new MySQL database up and running.